Chapter 4: Message/Transaction Collection

 -

-: The Department Head Overseeing All Projects.- Job: Manages the entire collection of
+MessageManager: The Department Head Overseeing All Projects.- Job: Manages the entire collection of

-instances. - Analogy: This is like the head of the project management department.
+TransactionCollectorinstances. - Analogy: This is like the head of the project management department.
 When a new approval form (consensus message) comes in, the department head looks at which project (sequence number) it belongs to and forwards it to the correct project manager (

-).
+TransactionCollector).
 They also coordinate the start of new projects (assigning sequence numbers) and signal when a project is truly finished and ready for launch (triggering execution). - Function: Receives incoming consensus messages from the Consensus Manager, finds the appropriate

-), passes the message to that collector, and interfaces with the Transaction Execution layer to commit finalized transactions.
+TransactionCollectorfor the message’s sequence number (often using a helper likeLockFreeCollectorPool), passes the message to that collector, and interfaces with the Transaction Execution layer to commit finalized transactions.
 It also assigns new sequence numbers for client requests.

 - Job: Manages the entire collection of

-does the detailed work of counting and state tracking for each individual transaction sequence.
+Together, MessageManager routes the incoming messages, and TransactionCollector does the detailed work of counting and state tracking for each individual transaction sequence.

 How It Works: Following a Transaction’s Messages

-Scenario: Replica A is processing transaction N=100
+Scenario: Replica A is processing transaction N=100.

 -